 - Install the dotnet watch tool in the project from the section of tools.
 Download ‘Microsoft.Dotnet.Watcher.Tools’ package.
 It will in turn install all the CLI tools required to execute the command of dotnet watch.

 - Lastly, the test runner should be set to NUnit.
 In case XUnit framework is used, then set the test runner to xunit and to mstest for the MSTest framework.

-To run the dotnet watch regularly, open the folder of test project along with a command window.
+To run the dotnet watch regularly, open the folder of test project along with a command window in ASP.Net.
 Type dotnet watch test for the required directory.

 The test suite will run as soon as a change is detected in the test or in the code.